makkus/freckles/src/freckles/doc/getting_started.md

  On a side-note: whether all of those implicit tasks are done automatically or not depends entirely on how the 'child' *frecklets* in a [freckles context](https:/TODO) are implemented.
-The *freckles* default context is written with an eye on [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure), in a way so *frecklets* require as little information and manual specification as possible, and they will just do the sensible thing.
+The *freckles* default context is written with an eye on [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure), in a way so *frecklets* require as little information and manual specification as possible from the user, and they will just do the sensible thing.
  You could write your own *context* though, with *frecklets* that needs all of those steps specified explicitly.